-Current members of the Committee are Mrs Deborah Page (Chair since July 2014), Mr Brendan Crotty, The Hon.
-Robert Webster, Mr Malcolm Bundey from 1 October 2019 and Ms Robyn Stubbs from 24 March 2020.
-Details of these Directors' qualifications and experience are available in the Directors' Report.
+Current members of the Committee are Mrs Deborah Page (Chair since July 2014), The Hon.
+Robert Webster, Mr Malcolm Bundey and Ms Robyn Stubbs.
+Details of these Directors' qualifications and experience are available in section 1.
 The other Board members have a right of attendance, however the Managing Director, along with the Chief Financial Officer, the Company Secretary, and other senior managers may attend by invitation only, to discuss issues on audit and internal control matters.